orbitalchicken/Roadmap/README.md

-	apps/drivers: Please, add bcmwl-kernel-source_6.30.223.30+bdcom-0ubuntu3_amd64	(already there on the live medium) apps/drivers: gnome-system-monitor: in at least 64 bits to see in System Monitor have a high consumption of CPU (2) and Memory apps/drivers: editing the software sources via Synaptic ends up in corrupted software sources.
+	apps/drivers: Please, add bcmwl-kernel-source_6.30.223.30+bdcom-0ubuntu3_amd64	(already there on the live medium) apps/drivers: gnome-system-monitor: in at least 64 bits to see in System Monitor have a high consumption of CPU (2) and Memory apps/drivers: editing the software sources via Synaptic ends up in corrupted software sources. apps/drivers: Wine doesn’t work.
+Tried to install Picasa through Playonlinux, but the installation has failed.
+When I try to launch some wine application, I see the program window without any text and warning window without a text and then all this crashes.
+But there are no problem with ubuntu 13.10 at work at all. (possibly due to PPA 700 priority)
 	system: Sometimes the ethernet network connection is lost without any evident reason.
 	Integrity check give no result.
 After the check process, no ‘ok’ or ‘error’ message, only ‘press any key to reboot’ message visible.
 	mdm: Login window does not have focus on startup (You have to click into the window before you can type the password in)